ars9ne/PyTetris/README.md

 a - left,
 s - down,
 d - right,
-r - rotation of the figure
+r - rotation of the figure,
 p - pause